 Pasture raised poultry trades mechanisation for labour and time with the aim of still creating a viable business, compared to a small backyard flock of scratchers.
 These approaches require a lot more observation and manual control by the farmer.
 For example, temperature regulated brooding houses are traded for smaller, manually controlled and monitored brooding areas (read: look with your eyes, hear with your ears, smell with your nose, and sense with your gut!).
 This means a lot of contact and observation, so problems are picked up very quickly.
-In the early stages, we check our broiler chicks at least 5 times a day, reducing to twice a day as they get older.
+In the early stages, we check our broiler chicks every two hours, reducing to three times a day as they get older.
 This also means chickens are raised in smaller batches.
 The cost of this input means that the pasture raised chickens or eggs you buy have not been routinely medicated because farmers can quickly pick up and attend to individual issues if they appear.

 As one pasture based farmer put it, essentially when you buy pasture based poultry, you are paying the farmer for his time.Darby Simpson – Grassfed Life Podcast